 What needs to be considered when designing for an event?

-Sebastian & Christine: We're still learning haha!
+Sebastian & Christine: We’re still learning, haha!
 But apart from all the technical and logistical challenges, our main question was: how can we avoid throwing everything away after the event?
 And: how to stay playful and not too dogmatic?
 We like systems which can easily be dismantled, stored or re-used.
-For the next 2017 we went for a scaffolding system, because we thought it would go easily back into the cycle of material.
-But the way we used it, the metal scaffold system was quite uneasy to handle and too heavy.
-For digital fix we work with lots of peg boards in wood and hemp which will be used in a long term project right after the event.
+For NEXT17 we went for a scaffolding system, because we thought it would go easily back into the cycle of material use.
+But the way we used it, the metal scaffold system was quite difficult to handle and too heavy.
+For digital fix, we work with lots of peg boards in wood and hemp which will be used in a long term project right after the event.

 What makes the NEXT Conference unique?

 Christine: There’s quite some effort put into it to make it unique, lots of personal dedication and spirit.
 Can’t go wrong, I would say.

 Sebastian: I have never been to another conference and thus have no basis for comparison.
 But I do know that there is a helluva passionate team behind NEXT; there are inspiring and important questions that are being asked by this conference – and of course there is this cool interior design to be seen here and there.
 I guess these are good ingredients to at least maximise the chances of it being a unique event.

 Sebastian: Shut it down.
 Back to pen, paper or to be consequently back to some flintstone tools.
 This is of course not doable, and that’s the point where I usually lose track when it comes to this problematic topic about the broken digital world.
 I’m hoping that while strolling around NEXT18 I’ll come by some inspiration or solutions.